bradoyler/WePayASPNet/README.md

 Getting Started
 ============
-Read the API docs @ (https://stage.wepay.com/developer)
+* Read the API docs @ (https://stage.wepay.com/developer)

-Go to (https://stage.wepay.com) and setup a business account.
+* Go to https://stage.wepay.com and setup a test account.

+* Create a WEPAY app here: https://stage.wepay.com/payments-api

-SDK\Examples Setup
+Example Setup
 ------------
-Open Web.Config and add your AccessToken and AccountId to the AppSettings config section.
+* Open Web.Config and add your 'AccessToken' and 'AccountId' to the AppSettings config section.

 Examples coverage